aifartist/ArtSpew/README.md

 Where will your imagination take you?
-> Mutant kitty monsters with glowing eyes, H.R.Giger style remember to increase variety by using "-n" to add some random tokens to your prompt.
+> Mutant kitty monsters with glowing eyes, H.R.Giger style

+remember to increase variety by using "-n" to add some random tokens to your prompt.
+Use --xl if more quality is desired.
+Do more steps using "-s" will also improve the results.

 # maxperf
 This is a GUI app which is crazy fast just to show how far we've come.
 Don't complain about quality of something which came out days ago.
-Read README-maxperf.md to instructions to run it.
+Read the README-maxperf.md for instructions to run it.

 ### As a python module